 Coordinators for kitchen & food: Ana Horvat

-Transport Coordination: Tomislav Zidar
+Community Bar Coordination: Tomislav Zidar

-Chef: Ana Stuparić (Association Avokado)
+Chef: Ana Stuparić & Mitja Greifoner (Association Avokado)

-Design & Website Ivan Klisurić & Damir Prizmić
+Design: Ivan Klisurić & Damir Prizmić